phattruongai/phattruongai.github.io/about.md

 subtitle: |-
         -

-        Hi, My name is Truong Loc Phat.
+        Hi, My name is Truong Loc Phat and this is my personal page

-        I'm a Machine Learning engineer, emphasis on Deep Learning in Computer Vision based in HCM, Viet Nam.
+        I'm a Machine Learning engineer, emphasis on Deep Learning in Computer Vision based in HCM, Viet Nam

-        Love Math and Programming.
+        I love Math and Programming and enjoy learning about them

+        It is very likely that I’ll make mistakes in my posts, so feel free to correct me if I’m wrong

+        Questions are welcome!
 layout: page
 hero_image: /img/hero-wallpaper1.jpg
 hero_darken: true